-Limited Operating History Risk.
-The Fund is a recently organized management investment company with a limited operating history.
-As a result, prospective investors have a limited track record or history on which to base their investment decision.
+New Fund Risk.
+The Fund is a recently organized management investment company with no operating history.
+As a result, prospective investors have no track record or history on which to base their investment decision.
 There can be no assurance that the Fund will grow to or maintain an economically viable size.